 For items that can’t be reused, burned, or composted, your best option would be to bury them.
-Items like treated wood, plastics, metals, and rubbers are included here.
+Things like treated wood, plastics, metals, and rubbers are included here.

-You can’t flush, but you can still keep using the bathroom for comfort and privacy’s sake.
+You can’t flush, but you can keep using the bathroom for comfort and privacy.

 All you have to do is line your toilet with one or two heavy-duty garbage bags.
-After you’re done with your business, add some sawdust or even cardboard or shredded paper.
+After you’ve done your business, add some sawdust or even cardboard or shredded paper.
 These items will soak up the urine and suppress the stench.

 Another option is to create a temporary toilet out of a five-gallon bucket.
 Other plastic containers would do, too.
 Just like with the toilet, it should be lined with a garbage bag.